netdata/learn/docs/agent/tutorials/longer-metrics-storage.md

 If `memory mode` is set to anything but `dbengine`, change it and restart Netdata using the standard command for restarting services on your system.
 You're now using the database engine!

-> Learn more about how we implemented the database engine, and our vision for its future, on our blog: [_How and why
-> we're bringing long-term storage to Netdata_](https://blog.netdata.cloud/posts/db-engine/).

 What makes the database engine efficient?
 While it's structured like a traditional database, the database engine splits data between RAM and disk.
 The database engine caches and indexes data on RAM to keep memory usage low, and then compresses older metrics onto disk for long-term storage.